The Investigation Process Research Resource Site

 Internet Experience:

-Creator and webmaster of Investigation Process Research Resource site, a web site devoted to promoting and disseminating results of investigation process research to advance the state of the art of investigations.
+Creator and webmaster of pro bono Investigation Process Research Resource web site, devoted to promoting and disseminating results of investigation process research to advance the state of the art of investigations.

-Also engaged in continuing private investigation process research, with focus on analyses, assessment and improvement of investigation and analysis methodologies.
+Also engaged in continuing private investigation process internet research and investigation software development.

 Executive Experience: